 John Dempsey Parker is an independent community development consultant and organizer.
 For over twenty years, he has worked to cultivate resilient, self-reliant, and creative community leaders, change-makers, activists, and entrepreneurs.

-John’s areas of focus include strengthening leadership, skills, strategies, assets, resources, and collaboratives around community and civic engagement, community-based economic development, restorative justice and cultural healing, as well as cultural heritage preservation and sustainable community tourism.
+John’s areas of focus include strengthening leadership, skills, strategies, assets, resources, and collaboratives around community organizing and civic engagement, community-based economic development, restorative justice and cultural healing, as well as cultural heritage preservation and sustainable community tourism.

 John also supports others in their vocational development – helping them discern how to share their time, talents, gifts, relationships, and resources with others.